Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

 We next have the following fact:

 \begin{lemma} Every digraph $K\in \mathcal{K}$ is minimal with respect to condition-A. \end{lemma}

-\begin{proof} We show that removal of any edge out of $K$ violates condition-A. We again let $K_0,\ldots, K_N$ be the strong components of $K$ obtained from the strong components decomposition, with $K_0$ being the singleton of control node $\beta$.
-We now remove an edge out of $G$.
-There are two cases: (1) The edge belongs to a certain component $K_i$ and (2) the edge connects two different components.
+\begin{proof} We show that removal of any edge out of $K$ violates condition-A. We again let $K_0,\ldots, K_N$ be the strong components of $K$ obtained from the strong components decomposition, with $K_0$ being the singleton of control-node $\beta$.
+We now remove an edge out of $K$.
+There are two cases for the edge: (1) it belongs to a certain component $K_i$ for some $i \in \{1,\ldots, N\}$, or, (2) it connects two different components.

 We first deal with case (1).
-Note that by item 2 of Def~\ref{def:strongcompdecomp}, each strong component $K_i$ cannot be contained in any strongly connected subgraph of $G$ other than itself.
+Note that by item 2 of Def.~\ref{def:strongcompdecomp}, each strong component $K_i$ cannot be contained in any strongly connected subgraph of $K$ other than itself.
 Thus, the subgraph $H$ induced by the state-nodes admits a Hamiltonian decomposition if and only if each $K_i$ admits a Hamiltonian decomposition.
-Since every $K_i$, for $i = 1,\ldots, N$, is a cycle by item~(B2), the Hamiltonian decomposition of $H$ is unique given by the $K_i$, for $i = 1,\ldots, N$.
-It follows that removal an edge out of one of these cycles violates item (A2).
+Since every $K_i$, for $i = 1,\ldots, N$, is a cycle by item~B2, the Hamiltonian decomposition of $H$ is unique, given by the union of these $K_i$.
+It follows that removing an edge out of one of these cycles violates item A2.

 We now deal with case (2).
 Let $S$ be the skeleton digraph of $K$ and $w_0,\ldots, w_N$ be the nodes of $S$.
-By item~(B1), the skeleton digraph $S$ is an arborescence.
+By item~B1, the skeleton digraph $S$ is an arborescence.
 Thus, if we remove an edge $w_iw_j$ out of $S$, then $S$ is disconnected.
-Correspondingly, if we remove all the edges in the set $[w_iw_j]$ (defined in~\eqref{eq:squarewiwj}) out of $G$, then $G$ will be disconnected and, hence, is not accessible anymore.
-Finally, note that by the same item (B1), $[w_iw_j]$ contains only one single edge, so removing the edge out of $K$ will violate item (A1). \end{proof}
+Correspondingly, if we remove all the edges in the set $[w_iw_j]$ (defined in~\eqref{eq:squarewiwj}) out of $K$, then $K$ will be disconnected and, hence, is not accessible anymore.
+Finally, note that by the same item B1, $[w_iw_j]$ contains only one single edge, so removing the edge out of $K$ will violate item A1. \end{proof}

-To establish Prop.~\ref{prop:redminimal}, it now remains to establish the following fact:
+To establish Prop.~\ref{prop:redminimal}, it remains to prove the following result: